-Adriel Hall Voice Scholarship
+Adriel hall Voice Endowed Scholarship

 This fund was established by Mrs. J. D. (Adriel) Hall, Jr., to provide scholarships to vocal music students.
 Selection of recipients is made by the vocal music faculty.
-Inquiries for this special scholarship should be addressed to the Music Department.
+Inquiries about this special scholarship should be addressed to the Music Department.